Skip to main content

 📚Background: Buffalo Trace flagship is made from the famous Mash Bill #1 and is in good company with other highly sought after barrels such as Stagg, EH Taylor, and Eagle Rare.
 They have produced this flagship whiskey since 1999.
 You can find single barrel store pick editions, though expect to pay a good deal more for those.
 They've just completed a $1.2 billion expansion of their production operations and pushed a new still into operation in 2023, a one for one duplicate of the existing model.
 Whiskey takes time, so we likely won't see that production's impacts until 2030 or later.

 🛒Sourced: $26.99 at Costco, GA - 750ml - starting to see these popping up every few weeks in two case batches, though they're gone in a day or two.
 Went last month at lunch for a hotdog and planned on coming back after work, believe it or not all gone in less than 4 hours.
 Drop day for the Perimeter Atlanta Costco is Wednesday.
-As of September 2024, the shipment size is up a good bit, around 10 cases now!
+As of March 2026, I am seeing these regularly on the shelf at Tower Beer, Wine, and Spirits - other large shops are getting them fairly regularly though they're still not sitting long.

 🧪Proof: 90, 45%